Philip Glass: Critical reception

 Musical Opinion said, "Philip Glass must be one of the most influential living composers."
 The National Endowment for the Arts, while noting that many of his operas have been produced by the world's leading opera houses said, "He is the first composer to win a wide, multigenerational audience in the opera house, the concert hall, the dance world, in film, and in popular music."
 Classical Music Review called his opera Akhnaten "a musically sophisticated and imposing work".
-The New York Metropolitan Opera's production of Akhnaten won the Grammy Award for Best Opera Recording in 2022.
+The New York Metropolitan Operas production of Akhnaten won the Grammy Award for Best Opera Recording in 2022.

 Justin Davidson of New York magazine has criticized Glass, saying, "Glass never had a good idea he didn't flog to death: He repeats the haunting scale 30 mind-numbing times, until it's long past time to go home."
 Richard Schickel of Time criticized Glass's score for The Hours, saying, "This ultimately proves insufficient to lend meaning to their lives or profundity to a grim and uninvolving film, for which Philip Glass unwittingly provides the perfect score—tuneless, oppressive, droning, painfully self-important."